Vaishr2910/sql-casestudy/README.md

 - Target promotions towards regions with growing e-commerce trends.
 - Implement strategies to improve delivery accuracy and speed.

+##  Recommendations
+- From the insights above we can say that there is an upward trend in E-Commerce in Brazil.
+And we can increase our e-commerce business in the Brazil region.
+- People from Brazil mostly purchase during Afternoon period.
+So we can show our best selling items, or we can show offers to users during the afternoon time period.
+- The number of orders placed in Autumn Season are more as compared to any other Season in Brazil so we can increase our offers, staff, reduce the time to delivery during this period of time.
+- Most of our customers use Credit Cards as their payment type, so we can tie up with any banks which will give users some offers and can also issue credit cards to eligible users.
+- Around 63% of orders have EMIs 3 Months and below.
+So we can give no cost EMI options to the users in Brazil as most people prefer Maximum of 3 Months of EMI plans.
+Which can also help increase sales

 ## Conclusion
 The analysis provides valuable insights into e-commerce operations at Target in Brazil, offering actionable recommendations to enhance customer satisfaction, optimize logistics, and drive business growth in the competitive e-commerce landscape.